A new patent envisions Amazon delivery drones that respond to human gestures and voice commands.

 Together, these patents may allow drones to be fully aware and responsive to their environments.
 Amazon drones could record a package recipient’s responses and relay them back to a customer service center.
 It could even connect them to a live representative (by audio or video) to reschedule deliveries or answer questions like “When is my next package coming?”

-If Amazon’s drones can support speech and communication over “cellular, radio frequency (RF), Wi-Fi, or other suitable long-range wireless connection technologies” (all mentioned in the patent), it’s feasible that the same technological infrastructure could be linked to Alexa Voice Service – as well as to the drone-powered data collection and usage efforts Amazon patented in July 2015.
+If Amazon’s drones can support speech, communication, and gesture recognition over “cellular, radio frequency (RF), Wi-Fi, or other suitable long-range wireless connection technologies” (all mentioned in the patents), it’s feasible that the same technological infrastructure could be linked to Alexa Voice Service – as well as to the drone-powered data collection and usage efforts Amazon patented in July 2015.

 In addition to harsh directives like “please stay away!” (so rude) an Amazon drone could also converse in a friendly way with the person it detects: Speech input capabilities would allow the drone to “ask the object to move or to ask the object to specify an alternative landing area.”
 Conversely, people could speak to the drone to alter its flight path as well as use physical gestures to welcome or shoo the drone away.